-Trump To Visit Pittsburgh Despite Objections From Mayor, Jewish Leaders
+Trump Visits Pittsburgh Despite Objections From Mayor, Jewish Leaders

 Matt Brooks, the executive director of the D.C.-based Republican Jewish Coalition, told CNN that Trump's condemnation of anti-Semitism was "very powerful and strong."

-At a service at Carnegie Mellon University on Monday, a mile from where the shooting happened, many in the community are still in shock and greeted one another with tearful hugs.
+At a service at Carnegie Mellon University on Monday, a mile from where the shooting happened, many in the community were still in shock and greeted one another with tearful hugs.

 Some simply did not want to talk about Trump's visit, saying now is not the time for politics.
-Others expressed fear of confrontation between those who support the president and those who don't want him to come.
+Others expressed fear of confrontation between those who support the president and those who did not want him to come.

-Joel Greenhouse, a Carnegie Mellon University professor of statistics, is cautiously optimistic Trump could act as consoler-in-chief.
+Joel Greenhouse, a Carnegie Mellon University professor of statistics, was cautiously optimistic Trump could act as consoler in chief.

 "If he could, that would be really inspirational," Greenhouse said.